felipap/creepy/README.md

 Location data is very sensitive so this project is designed to be self-hosted.

 To self-host the web app, I recommend setting up a Vercel project.
-Fill up your `.env` file and deploy it with the Root Directory set to `web/`.
+Deploy it with the Root Directory set to `web/` and complete the environment variables as defined in the `web/.env.example` file.

-"Self-hosting" the app means you build your own version of it using Xcode, with your own environment variables.
+"Self-hosting" the mobile app means you build your own version of it using Xcode or Android Studio, with your own environment variables, and deploy a "Release" build to your phone.
+This deserves a separate guide but the short version for iOS is:

+- `pnpm install` inside `mobile`
+- `pod install` inside `mobile/ios`
+- Open `mobile/ios/mobile.xcworkspace` in Xcode and build the app in **Release** mode with your phone as the target.

+If you build the app in **Debug** mode, it will only work while you have an Expo server running on your computer.

 ## Development